Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 - Saving the automatic numbering to the preset, remembering what number the next episode will have and inserting it the next time the user selects the preset in the select preset dropdown.
+- Support for scheduled publishing and/or configuring ads and/or end cards and/or tips.
+Game name?
+Other properties??
+  - How to fit this into a preset or videoUpload?
+It would take to much height...
+Grouping in pop-ups hidden under buttons?
+Having a full-size version and a collapsed version as mentioned already in this file?